 5 key steps for reaching GDPR compliance

-The General Data Protection Regulation applies to any businesses that processes personal details of individuals residing in the EU, regardless of the organization’s location.
 It has global implications, as many organizations outside the EU must comply with the requirements of the GDPR to ensure the protection of EU citizens’ personal info.

 KYC and AML procedures

-Payment processing requirements encompasses a range of practices and regulations designed to ensure the integrity and security of financial transactions.
+Payment processing requirements encompasses a range of practices and regulations designed to ensure the integrity and security of payment transactions.
 Among the key components of payment processing compliance are Know Your Customer (KYC) and Anti-Money Laundering (AML) regulators.

 KYC procedures involve collecting and verifying customer information to establish their identity, assess potential risks, and ensure compliance with regulatory requirements.
 This includes gathering personal details, such as name, address, date of birth, and government-issued identification documents.